 - The Science of Discworld parodies A Brief History Of Time, which notes the editor's belief that each equation halves a book's sales.
 The Discworld book chooses not to include a specific equation, and thus doubles its sales.

-- Averted by Stacey McGill in the Babysitters Club series, who actually enjoys math and is very good at it.
+- Averted by Stacey McGill in The Baby-Sitters Club, who actually enjoys math and is very good at it.
 In opposition to the Mean Girls example above, she even makes herself appear SMARTER in math than she really is (or at least AS SMART as she really is, as opposed to dumbing herself down to attract a guy) to try and attract the attention of her Student Teacher Math Teacher, Wes Ellenburg.
 The BSC Series plays the trope terrifically straight with Claudia Kishi.

 - Honor Harrington has a mental block when it comes to math.
 She's actually quite capable when she has to make an intuitive, off-the-cuff course change in the middle of combat, but her performance anxiety in lower-pressure environments leaves her with a justified dislike of astrogation.